lkldev/TooInstance_Public/README.md

       5. Create Code Build project to create the image of the tool the user wanted.
          - Code Build will create a fargate task using the image.

+#### <a name="mile3"></a> 4.2.3 Features To-Be-Implemented in Milestone 3
+1. Public Listing (*by Early-July*)
+    - Display all Non-Private TooInstances
+    - Allow Filtering to Search by TooInstance Names
+2. Shared with Me Functionality - Through Access List (*by Early-July*)
+    - Allow whitelisted Users to use Private TooInstances
+    - Backend for Create/Update Tool to enable Privacy and Access List
+    - Access List -> Takes in email address -> Automatically converts valid email to UID on backend
+3. How To Run Page (*by Mid July*)
+    - Least of Priority in terms of functionality
+    - Mainly to boost/help with the user usage on the TooInstance Run

 ### <a name="testing-plan"></a> 4.3 Plan for Testing
 #### <u>Plan (TBD during Early to Mid July)</u>